Sung / ConflictHeaven and Water Move Apart

 Hexagram Judgment

-If you are sincere and are obstructed, be cautious.
-Good fortune comes from staying in the middle.
-Bringing matters to an end brings misfortune.
-It furthers one to see the great person.
-It does not further one to cross the great river.
+CONFLICT.
+You are sincere And are being obstructed.
+A cautious halt halfway brings good fortune.
+Going through to the end brings misfortune.
+It furthers one to see the great man.
+It does not further one to cross the great water.

 Tuan Commentary